 I – like many others – am not a fan of AWS.
 In fact, I think AWS is one of the worst development services I’ve used, and Cloud9 proves it.
-They took an incredibly powerful and easy to use service and… complicated it.
+They took an incredibly powerful and easy to use service and… well, totally fucked it to be honest.
 To the point I spent an hour of my Sunday afternoon swearing while trying to setup a new AWS Cloud9 WordPress environment.

-As such, I am unsure at this time if I will continue to work with AWS Cloud9 or find an alternate cloud IDE.
+As such, I am unsure at this time if I will continue to work with AWS Cloud9 or find an alternate cloud IDE (I now use https://codeanywhere.com).
 I use IDEs in a professional capacity and I’m happy to pay for convenience and ease-of-development experience.

 Anyway, I won’t be attempting any C9.io workspace upgrades in future.
 I will, however, create a new post when I decide which development environment to use.